andrew-js-wright/andrew-js-wright.github.io/_posts/2014-05-03-play-intro.markdown

 line number before flicking over to your editor to chase it up.
 Play compiles the most relevant information and gives you a nicely formatted screen so at a glance you have a fair idea exactly what you need to change to get it working again.
-This is a prime exmple of how developers' needs have been prioritised in creating this framework.
+This is a prime example of how developers' needs have been prioritised in creating this framework.

 ![Play displaying a compiler error in the browser]({{site.url}}/img/browser-error.png)